Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 ### Test group claims in the application

 Clean and build the solution.
-Run the Azure AD integrated `WebApp_SAML` project, sign-in a user, and should be able see that the user's groups listed in the claims:
+Run the Azure AD integrated `WebApp_SAML` project, sign-in with a valid user, and the user's groups will be listed in the claims:

-For each group that the user belongs to, a claim for will be displayed with the chosen **Source attribute** as its value.
+For each group that the user belongs to, a claim for it  will be displayed with the chosen **Source attribute** as its value.

 ![GroupClaims](./ReadmeFiles/groupClaim.png)